nii236/crypto_world_summit/crypto_world_summit.md

   - Position discovery
   - Range types
   - Position maintenance

+---

+# Pre-requisites

 - This is an _intermediate_ talk
-  - Understand metamask, key management, gas fees, self-custody
+  - Understand how to use MetaMask and other wallets
+  - Self custody of crypto
+  - Gas fee management

 ---

 # A super fast primer into DeFi

-## Hang on to your hats!
+## Hold on to your hats!

 ---